 The Goodwill Career Center is open to the public.
 Its services are FREE and include:

-- Access to high-speed Internet for job searching
+- Access to high-speed Internet for job searching and applying for public and community assistance programs and services

 - Help creating résumés and cover letters